esqyap/hackseq_2018_anatomy_of_morbidity/report/exploratory_analysis_life_expectancy_dataset.md

 ## Average duplicated years

 To separate the data based on individual years, we created duplicates for years that are within the overlapping year intervals.
 Now, the task is to get an average for these duplicates.
+Let's check out how this data looks.

 ```